3 Tips To Improve Communication In Your Relationship

 To achieve that, you have to focus on being heard, but also on listening.
 Take the time to listen to your partner, hear what they are saying, then take the time to respond.

 It’s okay if you don’t agree with your partner, but remember that your goal in discussing your issue should be mutual understanding and alignment.

 You shouldn’t aim to shame, upset, or hurt your partner in order to “win.”

 2. Consider the “When”

-- Hold in our feelings until it’s time to explode
+- Holding in our feelings until it’s time to explode

-- Bring it up in the middle of an already heated argument
+- Bringing it up in the middle of an already heated argument

-- Start the conversation when our partner is not in the right place to receive it
+- Starting the conversation when our partner is not in the right place to receive it

 Bringing up a tumultuous subject when your partner just got home from a tough day at work is probably not the best time to discuss it.
 But holding it in is never a good idea either.